videojs/video.js/docs/guides/components.md

 For more specifics on the programmatic interface of a component, see [the component API docs](http://docs.videojs.com/docs/api/component.html).

+## Creating a Component
+Video.js components can be inherited and registered with Video.js to add new features and UI to the player.

+For a working example, [we have a JSBin](http://jsbin.com/vobacas/edit?html,css,js,output) demonstrating the creation of a component for displaying a title across the top of the player.

+In addition, there are a couple methods worth recognizing:

+- `videojs.getComponent(String name)`: Retrieves component constructors from Video.js.
+- `videojs.registerComponent(String name, Function Comp)`: Registers component constructors with Video.js.
+- `videojs.extend(Function component, Object properties)`: Provides prototype inheritance.
+Can be used to extend a component's constructor, returning a new constructor with the given properties.

 ## Component Children
 When child component is added to a parent component, Video.js inserts the element of the child into the element of the parent.
 For example, adding a component like this: